fcr3/aeolux/README.md

 root@#### $ wget http://download.tensorflow.org/models/object_detection/tf2/20200711/ssd_mobilenet_v2_320x320_coco17_tpu-8.tar.gz
 root@#### $ tar -zxvf ssd_mobilenet_v2_320x320_coco17_tpu-8.tar.gz
 ```
 The download link comes directly from the links provided in Tensorflow 2's Object Detection Model Zoo.
 The link to the zoo is [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
 Use the model zoo to download more pre-trained models of interest.
+If the above link in the execution sequence is out of date, please replace it with the new one (TF-OBJ is a continually maintained project.)

 3. Make an output folder for storing checkpoints:
 ```